bagashvilit/facial_recognition_bias/src/CNN/README.md

 ## Disscussion points:

 - Gender classification models are usually binary classifiers, what ethical issues may this lead to?
-- What could be development biases and ethical issues with the use of the Face Recognition technology.
+- What could be development biases and ethical issues with the use of the Face Recognition technology
 - Who should not use this tool and why?

 ## Related Articles